orion-project/rezonator2/help/glossary.rst

 * `P = (A + D) / 2`
 * `P = 1 — ((A + D) / 2)` :sup:`2`

-where A and D are system round-trip matrix components.
+where A and D are system :ref:`round-trip matrix <round_trip>` components.
 In the first case the system is stable when the parameter value is in range from -1 to 1.
 In the second case the system is stable when the parameter value is in the range from 0 to 1.